 - Forty-five sites did not receive response from bidders, while 22 got less than 5% response and one was withdrawn from the process.

-BDA has now come up with the latest e-auction notification (September – October 2020) as part of the third phase of auctions.
+BDA has now come up with the latest e-auction notification (November 2021) as part of the latest phase of auctions.

-The E-auctions for sites primarily located at Arkavathy Layout, Sir M. Visvesvaraya Layout, J P Nagar 9th Phase and Banshankari 6th stage commence from September 9th, 2020.
+The E-auctions for sites primarily located at Kempegowda Layout, Sir M. Visvesvaraya Layout, Banshankari 6th stage & Akravathy Layouts commence from December 23rd, 2021.

-The last date to express interest of participation is 24-Sep-2020 to 1-Oct 2020 and the last date for closing e-Auction is 25th Sep, 2020 to 3rd, Oct 2020, depending the location of the site.
+The last date to express interest of participation is 22-Dec-2021 to 29-Dec-2021 and the last date for closing e-Auction is 23rd Dec, 2021 to 30th Dec, 2021, depending the location of the site.
 (To avoid the technical outage, this time around as well, the BDA has kept different e-auction last day deadlines for different layouts.)

 BDA Sites Online Auction Terms & Conditions